 Sustainability and the IB

-From the Early Years all the way to High School, the values of sustainability weave across the IB Programme through several trans-disciplinary themes and global contexts.
+From the Early Years all the way to High School, the values of sustainability will weave across our curriculum through several trans-disciplinary themes and global contexts.

-One of the essential expectations of the programme is that students understand and can demonstrate what it means to be internationally-minded, responsible and ethical citizens.
+One of the essential expectations of our programme is that students understand and can demonstrate what it means to be internationally-minded, responsible and ethical citizens.

-In the Primary Years program, students investigate units such as How the World Works and Sharing the Planet.
-In the Middle Years Program, the concepts of Scientific and Technical Innovation and Globalization and Sustainability are explored.
+In our Primary Years Program, students will study conceptual units such as How the World Works and Sharing the Planet.
+In our Middle Years Program, the concepts of Scientific and Technical Innovation and Globalization and Sustainability will be explored.